MicrosoftDocs/dynamics-365-customer-engagement/ce/unified-service-desk/walkthrough-8-use-dynamics-365-knowledge-base-within-agent-application.md

 4. Click **New**.

-5. On the **New Hosted Control** page, specify the following values.
+5. On the **New Hosted Control** page, specify the following values:

    |Field|Value|
    |-----------|-----------|